-Posted on behalf of The Bell Law Firm, PLLC on Jan 08, 2015 in Employment Law
+Posted on behalf of Stewart Bell, PLLC on Jan 08, 2015 in Employment Law

 Its a scenario that no CEO wants to consider, but learning how to expertly fire executives from your company can mean the difference between an amicable separation and legal action.

 Avoiding a wrongful termination suit is always preferred to the alternative, so taking some extra precautions and educating yourself on how best to initiate change in leadership is a worthy pursuit that will benefit all parties involved.

 First, a CEO must always remember that they are ultimately at the helm of their company, for better or worse.
 If you hired a leader who underperformed, take ownership of the fact that your actions, in part, contributed to where the company is now.
 However long you have been unhappy with the executives fit in their department, it has been your decision to allow them to stay on, make mistakes without reassessing the companys goals, or whatever the particular case may be.